StarExtensions/StarExtensions/README.md

 ## Installation
 Go to the [releases tab](https://github.com/StarExtensions/StarExtensions/releases).
 Download the build that appeals to you the most - your build, the build that was meant for you - and extract it to the folder of the same name in the Starbound directory.

 The replacement **SDL2.dll** (mostly) fixes audio being permanently lost when the output device is disconnected, and loads StarExtensions.
+As of 1.4.17, you can now create a file called **libraries.txt** in the win64/win32 folder and list other DLLs to load on each line.
 ### If you appreciate my work, feel free to tip me through the sponsorship link on this page.

 ## Origin